When Grandparents Should Review Their Life Insurance Policy

 3) The cost of childcare

-When things change, and you aren’t around to provide the additional support, someone will need to do it.
-Will there be anyone there to take over your role as caregiver, or will your kids need to hire a childminder for the grandkids?
+Will there be someone available to take over your role as caregiver, or will your children need to hire a childminder for the grandchildren?

 4) College and University Fees

 Education is only free up to a certain point.
 After that, when kids go to college, it’s often a bursary they receive.
-That’s based on the earnings of their parents.
-If that’s higher than the faculty’s threshold, then Mum and Dad will be expected to fund their education partially.

-Suppose household finances are at a decent level but not considered a high-income household.
-In that case, a top-up bursary may be available, but if the household income is in the high bracket, it may be the bank of Mum and Dad that’s needed to pay for advanced education.
+In that case, a top-up bursary may be available, but if the household income is in the high bracket, the bank of Mum and Dad may need to pay for advanced education.

-Should they be unable to afford to fund college and/or university, the alternative is student loans, and that’s when your grandkids start racking up debts before they’ve qualified to get a job.
-Your life insurance cover can be used to prevent your grandchildren from inheriting high amounts of student debt, enabling them to get a debt-free start to life.
+Should they be unable to fund college and/or university, the alternative is student loans, and that’s when your grandkids start racking up debts before they qualify for a job.

 The only way they won’t pay for university fees is if they’re super smart and able to secure a scholarship.